 From France, Arnaud Fillon’s Creative Academy Master Program training in 2007 helped land him a job as a watch designer at Piaget.
-After two years, he returned to Paris to work as a jewelry designer in Cartier’s Creation Studio, where he collaborated with a talented team, gaining legitimacy and expertise.
-Still with Cartier, Arnaud now designs high jewelry for the leading Maison.
+After two years, he returned to Paris to work as a high jewellery designer in Cartier’s Creation Studio, where he collaborated with a talented team, gaining legitimacy and expertise.
+Still with Cartier, Arnaud now designs high jewellery for the leading Maison.

 Haruka Usui, from Japan, attended the 10th edition of the Creative Academy Master Program in 2013.
 After her internship at Montblanc in Hamburg, Germany as assistant to the Design Studio Manager, Haruka was hired by the Maison as a designer of leather goods, and is based at the Montblanc leather factory in Florence, Italy.

 A Student of the 2nd edition of the Master Program in 2005, Ivan Martin Martin, from Spain, did his internship at Officine Panerai in Milan, following which the Maison hired him as a designer.
 He currently works as senior designer at Officine Panerai, upholding the Maison image.
 He is responsible for product creativity, from design briefs to the development of innovative designs that perpetuate the image of the brand.

 Marianne Déspre, from France, attended the 7th edition of the Creative Academy Master Program in 2010.
 She did her internship at Van Cleef & Arpels, Paris and she ended up staying at the prestigious Maison where she now holds a position as designer.
 She currently leverages her expertise to create, draw and design Jewellery and High Jewellery pieces of Van Cleef & Arpels.